 If you're creating a user for Customer, to allow this customer to login into web-portal, select this customer in the Associated customer field.

 When a user has associated contractor or customer, you can click Send login details button to compose a message with information how to login into the portal.

-Send notifications checkbox allows to include particular user in list of users who get notifications when some actions are performed by Contractors or Customers.
+On the Notifications tab you can setup internal notifications sent to a user.
+If you select Receive notifications checkbox, this user will get notifications about actions are performed by Contractors or Customers.
 Examples of such actions: contractor partially of fully delivers a job, contractor registers an invoice, customer creates a new job.
 By default, this checkbox is set for Admin user.
 But if you also wish your managers to get similar notifications, check this box for respective users too.

 To assign roles, use Roles table.
 Using default controls, add roles which currently edited belongs to.
 The Is administrative option is intended to simplify the unrestricted access definition and grants all available permissions to a role.
 If a role is administrative, it is impossible to deny any rights unless the administrative permission was removed.
 Can edit model checkbox specifies if current role has access to the Model editor.

 In the navigation tree, select Default - Role.
 Start with creating a new role or editing existing one.
 For example, when BaccS was launched for the first time, two default roles were created: Administrators and Default.
 As it is clear from its name, administrators has full access to all data.
 From the other hand, users with Default role do not have access to any data at all.
 Try to login with the User user name and you will see that navigation tree is almost empty - access rights are fully limited.

 Let's open Default role and check its settings: